shnwc/openenclave/docs/DesignDocs/SGX_QuoteVerify_Integration.md

 ### Add function in enclave-side plugin for Intel® QvE Identity verification

-After quote verification, verifier needs to verify Intel® QvE's identityto make sure the results are from a trusted source.
+After quote verification, verifier needs to verify Intel® QvE's identity to make sure the results are from a trusted source.

 Intel® SGX SDK provides a library named `sgx_dcap_tvl` to help verifier to